yelicoder/Typescript/README.md

 # Visual Source Code

-## Debuy Typescript
+## Debug Typescript

+tsc -v to check if typescript is installed.

-npm install -g typescript
+if typescript is not installed npm install -g typescript

 create tsconfig.json and make sure sourcemap is true

 Open a .ts file and set breakpoint

-F5 to launch using node.js
+F5 (VSC Run --> Start Debugging)

+Select node.js